 document will then form the basis of the complaint.

 The person dealing with your complaint will inform

-Andrew Holt, who is the firm’s Complaints Partner, that a
+Andrew Holt, who is the firm’s Complaints Manager, that a

 complaint has been made.
 He will record that fact on our